samdoidge/samdoidge.com/other.md

 ---
-title: "Other Posts"
+title: 'Other Posts'
-description: "Posts tagged Other - these are usually not technology focused posts, and focus on some other facet of our brilliant world."
+description: 'Posts tagged Other - these are usually not technology focused posts, and focus on some other facet of our brilliant world.'
 layout: default
 ---